30 PS4 and PS4 Pro tips and tricks for getting the most out of your console

 27. Make sure your TV is calibrated for your PS4 Pro

-One of the best things about PS4 Pro is the way Sony has designed it to be ready to support upscaled 4K and HDR straight out of the box, the only issue is that not every HDR-ready TV has these features turned on automatically.
-It might sound a little inane, but some TV manufacturers leave certain features up to users to activate so it’s worth checking.
+One of the best things about the PS4 Pro is the way Sony has designed it to be ready to support upscaled 4K and HDR straight out of the box – the only issue being that not every HDR-ready TV has these features turned on automatically.
+It might sound a little inane, but some TV manufacturers leave certain features up to users to activate, so it’s worth double-checking.

-Head to your the display setting on your TV of choice and locate the display/sound and screen menu and turn the HDR option to ‘Auto’.
-Some TV models use different names for HDR, such as ‘HDMI UHD Color’ so do a little research if you can’t find it on the first try.
+Head to your the display setting on your TV of choice, locate the display/sound and screen menu, and turn the HDR option to ‘Auto’.
+Some TV models use different names for HDR, such as ‘HDMI UHD Color’, so do a little research if you can’t find it on the first try.

 While you're there, it's worth checking that your TV and PS4 is calibrated for 4K output too.
 First, boot up your PS4 Pro and head over to the ‘Sound and screen’ menu – from here, check to see that your console is outputting video at a resolution of 2160p.